 Depending on the amount of construction activity at any given time, there would be 30 to 150 workers per day, 12 to 30 pieces of construction equipment, and 30 to 150 vehicles transporting workers and materials to and from the various construction areas.
-Construction would normally occur during one 10-hour shift per day, up to six days per week, consistent with City of Los Angeles code requirements to reduce noise and limit construction activities to daytime hours (and, for the portion of construction within the City of Long Beach, consistent with the City of Long Beach code requirements).
+Construction would normally occur during two shifts per day, consistent with City of Los Angeles code requirements to reduce noise and limit construction activities to daytime hours.